NextCenturyCorporation/VirtUE/modules/virtue-admin/README.txt

   secretKey=<secret_access_key>
 4. Add necessary properties for dynamic subnets in ./savior-server.properties.
 Those properties are the following with sample values:
   #The following two properties establish a CIDR range from which subnets will be created.
+  #Each virtue-admin server needs a dedicated range of IP addresses inside the VPC where it
+  #can create subnets.
+This range is created by listing the entry for the first subnet
+  #(virtue.aws.server.subnet.cidrStart) and another entry for the first subnet OUTSIDE of the range
-  #The size of the first block will be used for the size of all subnets.
-The end block must
+  #(virtue.aws.server.subnet.cidrEnd).
+The size of the first block will be used for the size of all subnets.
-  #be greater than the first block for this to work properly.
-It is highly recommended that
+  #The end block must be greater than the first block for this to work properly.
-  #all servers on the same VPC use unique CIDR block ranges.
+  #It is highly recommended that all virtue-admin servers on the same VPC use unique CIDR block ranges.
+  #These CIDR blocks must be contained within the VPC for the virtue-admin server.

   #First CIDR block in range used for dynamic subnets, inclusive.
   virtue.aws.server.subnet.cidrStart=10.1.9.0/28
   #End CIDR block in range used for dynamic subnets, not inclusive.